 Yes.
 Your dog will be under constant supervision by our team of experienced carers and will NEVER be left unattended.

 Do I need to book on the same days each week?

 Yes.
-There is a minimum booking of 1 full day or 2 half days per week on an ongoing basis.
+There is a minimum booking of 2 sessions per week on an ongoing basis.
 This ensures all the dogs and team are familiar, happy and settled.
 We understand however that you may need flexibility from time to time, so we will always try to accommodate any changes you need.

 Do I need to be home when you collect or drop off my dog?

 No. Our handy check in and out system means you will always know when your dog is collected and dropped home.
 Our drivers can hold your key and details securely, with no reference linking your address and keys.